MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

 - [📄 Acknowledgments](#-acknowledgments)

 ---
+## 📄 Description:
+ - Potato diseases pose a significant threat to global food security, causing substantial yield losses.
+Accurate and timely disease detection is crucial for effective management and control.
+Recent advancements in image processing and deep learning have revolutionized disease classification, enabling automated and efficient solutions.
+---
 ## 🔍 Overview

 This project uses a **Convolutional Neural Network (CNN)** to classify plant diseases from leaf images.
 The model helps in early diagnosis, potentially saving crops and improving yield.